 Mount Ararat and to its left Little Ararat (seen from a Tashkent-Rome flight)

 Mount Ararat is the tallest peak of Turkey; its elevation is estimated to be 5,137 m/16,854 ft.
-It is located at the far east of the country, very near its border with Iran and Armenia.
+It is located at the far east of the country, very near its border with Iranian Azerbaijan and Armenia.
 The mountains which surround the Anatolian tableland are not as high as Mount Ararat,

 yet the Taurus Mountains which lie along the Mediterranean Sea have peaks which reach 10,000 ft.